Wurst-Imperium/WurstClient.net/wiki/Contributing/index.md

 ## 2. Forking & Cloning
 To fork the Wurst Client, simply **click the "Fork" button** on the [Wurst-Imperium/Wurst-Client repository](https://github.com/Wurst-Imperium/Wurst-Client).
+Forking basically creates a copy of the Wurst-Client repository that you can edit and that is saved on GitHub's servers.

 Here's another picture to show you where that button is: